Wall Street Weekahead: Corporate debt frenzy rolls on as worries loom over markets

 Jason Vlosich, head fixed income trader at Brown Advisory, said he expects an additional $40 billion or so in new investment-grade deals through the end of the month.
 Bank of America in August forecast that this month’s investment-grade issuance was likely to be between $120 billion and $140 billion.
 September issuance stood at about $115 billion on Friday, according to Refinitiv IFR.

-In the coming week, investors will be watching earnings reports from Jefferies Financial Group, which is typically seen as a preview of what’s to come from Wall Street banks, Nike, cruise line Carnival and retailers including Rite Aid and Costco.
-The economic data calendar is comparatively light, with Markit’s Purchasing Managers’ Index on Wednesday and weekly jobless claims on Thursday.
+In the coming week, investors will be watching earnings reports from Jefferies Financial Group JEF.N, which is typically seen as a preview of what's to come from Wall Street banks, Nike NKE.N, cruise line Carnival CCL.N and retailers including Rite Aid RAD.N and Costco COST.O.
+The economic data calendar is comparatively light, with Markit's Purchasing Managers' Index on Wednesday and weekly jobless claims on Thursday.

 In a break with recent trends, about 50% of new investment-grade debt in 2020 has been issued to pay off or refinance existing debt, versus the 20% or 30% that is typical, said Erickson.